 Reliable bioenergy solutions for the Canadian context: Canada’s vastness and cold climate present both challenges and opportunities to develop biofuels that are Canadian-sourced, competitively priced and have minimal environmental impacts.
 Not only are biofuels needed for current combustion engines, but specialized biofuels are also required for aviation.
 For remote communities, sustainable processes must be developed to produce bioenergy from locally sourced biomass.
 The research challenge is to develop new processes and products for these applications that are environmentally benign, including minimization of life-cycle greenhouse gas emissions (GHGs).

-2. Sustainable Methods of Accessing Mineral and Unconventional Energy Resources
+2. Sustainable Methods of Accessing Mineral and Tight Hydrocarbon Energy Resources (excluding oil sands)

 3. Arctic: Responsible Development and Monitoring

 Sustainable technologies for Arctic resource development: The Canadian Arctic has substantial resources, but they are situated in highly sensitive environments.
 As the region becomes more easily accessible due to climate change, increased resource development is anticipated.
 Research is needed to develop and adapt sustainable technologies for transport systems, as well as other infrastructure.
 Additional work is required on the interaction between infrastructure and the accelerated degradation of permafrost due to climate change.
-Further, research is needed to create cost-effective energy solutions for Arctic development, such as renewable sources or use of gas hydrates.
+Further, research is needed to create cost-effective energy solutions for Arctic development, including renewable energy sources.

 Understanding environmental impacts of development in the Arctic: With increasing development in the Arctic, an improved understanding of associated environmental challenges and solutions is required.
 Research is particularly needed to address and understand environmental sensitivities at the landscape and site level, in order to minimize impacts on ecosystems from shipping, mining, and oil and gas activities.
 Moreover, research on cumulative effects of resource development is required to ensure that ecosystem impacts remain below environmental thresholds.
 Methods to integrate traditional knowledge are of particular importance, as well as approaches that increase the understanding of shifting ecological baselines due to climate change.